When you want to upgrade your license to a Broker or Associate Broker's license here is the information

 Additional Requirements for Broker's License.

 If you want to become a licensed broker, you must complete 30 classroom hours of approved broker training.
-And, you must have completed 60 months as a real estate licensee, and real estate must have been your principal occupation.
+And, you must have completed 36 out of 60 months as a real estate licensee, and real estate must have been your principal occupation.
 You must either own a real estate business or work as a broker for a corporation or partnership.

 A corporation or partnership can have only one broker in charge.
 If a second person, meeting the qualifications of a broker, holds an ownership position or is employed by the company, that person must be an associate broker.

 If a broker no longer meets the conditions of ownership or corporate employment, their broker's license is suspended until that status is resumed; alternatively, they may become an associate broker in another broker's office.

 A person who has been convicted of a felony of one of the types listed above may not be granted a broker's license until seven (7) years after the complete sentence has been served.

 Additional Requirements for Associate Broker's License.

-If you have been a real estate licensee for 60 months and real estate was your principal occupation, you must pass the broker's exam and be affiliated with a licensed broker.
+If you have been a real estate licensee for 36 out of 60 months and real estate was your principal occupation, you must pass the broker's exam and be affiliated with a licensed broker.

 If you have been convicted of a felony of one of the types listed above, you will not be granted an associate broker's license until five (5) years after the complete sentence has been served.

 Here is the link to my CURRENT Upgrade Broker Training courses!